A World of Tipping Points

 Conclusion

-Managing tipping points are key to sustained success of Culture State and market position.
-Senior executives who succeed in understanding, engineering, and integrating one or more tipping points into their enterprise will reap multiple benefits, including non-linear growth.
+How you manage the assimilation of hotspots is key to sustained success of Operating State and market position.
+Senior executives who succeed in understanding, engineering, and integrating hotspots will reap the benefits.

 As always, your questions or comments are welcomed.